Vestry

 Terry and Carlos have been attending St. Thomas’ since 2011 – officially becoming members in 2012.
 She has been an active volunteer since 2014.
 Terry served on the Vestry from 2014-2017, has been Treasurer since 2015.

 Terry is a self-employed tax preparer and bookkeeper.
-She enjoys her long walks with their dog, Virgie, reading and traveling.
+She enjoys her precious time with her family, long walks, reading and traveling.

 Clerk of the Vestry – Anne Rogers-Popejoy